MARKET NEWCOMER WELL WOVEN, AFTER SUCCESSFUL HIGH POINT DEBUT, PLANS FIRST NY SHOWROOM

 Well Woven currently sells to major online retailers such as Wayfair, AllModern and Home Depot, and one of Ogunc's goals is to expand sales through channels such as big box, furniture store and discount retailers.

-When Well Woven opens its permanent showrooms in New York and Las Vegas (where the lease agreement is expected to be signed shortly), the company may display and merchandise somewhat differently than in its temporary High Point space.
-And, in Las Vegas, Ogunc expects to see a different buyer mix -- more Midwestern-based and Canadian companies, and larger accounts like T.J.
-Maxx and HomeGoods.
+When Well Woven opens its permanent showroom in New York, the company may display and merchandise somewhat differently than in its temporary High Point space.

 Well Woven introduced the plush, carved San Francisco shag collection at High Point Market (above) shown in detail below.